And Getting Them to Sound Like New Again

 You'll hear it as I did after every step as I bring it back to the perfect sounding album it used to be (with the exception of that crack, which is on the run-out, so it shouldn't become an issue).

-My methods are unconventional...
-Extreme, if you will, but they work...
+My resurfacing method is unconventional...
+Extreme, if you will.
+But it works...
 As you will see.

 The video is 15 minutes long, so I hope it doesn't bore anyone.
 I also used a coat hanger around my neck to mount the camera, so be aware of some scenes that gyrate wildly.
 I'll not be responsible for anyone getting sick on this ride:)